yingweiwo

 Absorption

-Following oral administration of pioglitazone, peak serum concentrations are observed within 2 hours (Tmax) - food slightly delays the time to peak serum concentration, increasing Tmax to approximately 3-4 hours, but does not alter the extent of absorption.
-Steady-state concentrations of both parent drug and its primary active metabolites are achieved after 7 days of once-daily administration of pioglitazone.
-Cmax and AUC increase proportionately to administered doses.
+After oral administration of pioglitazone, peak serum concentrations (Tmax) are reached within 2 hours.
+Food slightly delays the time to peak serum concentration, extending Tmax to approximately 3-4 hours, but does not affect the extent of absorption.
+Steady-state concentrations of both the parent drug and its major active metabolites are reached after 7 days of once-daily administration of pioglitazone.
+Cmax and AUC increase proportionally with the administered dose.

-Approximately 15-30% of orally administered pioglitazone is recovered in the urine.
-The bulk of its elimination, then, is presumed to be through the excretion of unchanged drug in the bile or as metabolites in the feces.
+Approximately 15-30% of orally administered pioglitazone is excreted in the urine.
+Therefore, the majority of its excretion is considered to be either as the parent drug via bile or as metabolites via feces.

 Volume of Distribution

-The average apparent volume of distribution of pioglitazone is 0.63 ± 0.41 L/kg.
+The mean apparent volume of distribution of pioglitazone is 0.63 ± 0.41 L/kg.

 Clearance